 Before accepting a complaint for investigation, the Legal Ombudsman will check that you have tried to resolve your complaint with us first.
-If you have, then usually a complaint to the Legal Ombudsman should be raised:
+If you have, then you must take your full complaint to the Legal Ombudsman:

-- within 6 months of our final response to your complaint
+- within 6 months of receiving our final response to your complaint

 and

-- no more than one year of the act or omission that is being complained about; or
+- no more than one year from the date of the act or omission being complained about; or

 - no more than one year from the date when you should reasonably have known that there was cause for complaint.